kylesyoon/MachineLearning/README.md

 # Curse of Dimensionality
 As the number of features or dimensions grows, the amount of data we need to generalize accurately grows EXPONENTIALLY!

+# Cross Validation
+Divide the available data in to K number of groups.
+Each group takes a turn being the test data.
+The result is averaged.
+This allows all the data to be training and testing data.